Karol Mossakowski

-Karol Mossakowski is a Polish organist.
+Karol Mossakowski is a Polish organist and has been co-titular organist of the Church of Saint-Sulpice in Paris since 2023.
 He won a Grand Prix de Chartes award in 2016 and a ICMA award in 2023.
 He won a first prize at the Prague Spring International Music Festival.

-Mossakowski began being taught the organ by the age of 3.
-He has played at the Cathedral of St. Louis King of France and the Saint-Sulpice.
+Mossakowski began learning the organ by the age of 3 and has played at the Cathedral of St. Louis King of France.